SAP-samples/teched2025-IN163/exercises/ex0/README.md

 To run the integration scenarios, we use the open source API client Bruno for which we have prepared a collection.
 The collection contains sample requests and environment parameters to authenticate at the provided tenant.

+If you run the exercises on the laptops provided by us, the Bruno client has been already installed.
+Otherwise, if you run the exercises on your own laptop, you can download and install the Bruno API client from [here](https://docs.usebruno.com/get-started/bruno-basics/download).

 ### Import collection

 Import the provided collection if not already done.